thrillcall/thrillcall-api/README.md

 - <a name="referral_code" />**referral\_code** _string_

     The referral code to be used during registration.
-Both the owner of the code as well as the new user will receive a point on their referral counts.
+Both the owner of the code as well as the new user will receive a referral credit point.

 ## Artists